 Disability Services reflects the College's commitment to meeting the special needs of individual students.
 This office coordinates with community assistance programs and serves as a resource for qualified students with disabilities.
 Students requiring reasonable accommodations or services will need to self-identify with Disability Services in a timely manner.
 All requests for accommodations must be accompanied by professional assessments/reports from individuals qualified to diagnose the disability disclosed.
 Disability Services collaborates with both college personnel and students with disabilities to develop appropriate accommodations that ensure equal access and promote accessible programs and facilities at TSTC.
-Disability Services is the liaison for the Texas Workforce Solutions.
+Disability Services is the liaison for the Texas Workforce Commission Vocational Rehabilitative Services and the Texas Department of Blind Services (DBS).